FrafUni/ElectricFieldProject/README.md

 This program developed in javafx simulates the motion of electric charges attracted or repelled by other charges with greater force
 ![image](https://github.com/FrafUni/ElectricFieldProject/assets/126676700/5f33ba82-decf-494f-bfc4-f3c2e18eb0a4)

+### Electric Field
+The circle in the background represents the range of the central charge, the only charge that interacts with all other charges

 By clicking in the upper right on one of the charges (Red indicates positive, Blue indicates negative) you can place new charges on the test field.

 When you insert a new charge you can hold the mouse and drag in any direction to impart a force to it